 Essential vitamins: we all need to take supplements as we do not get adequate amounts from our food today.

 Vitamin D helps you absorb calcium and build strong bones.
 Osteoporosis is linked with menopause so make sure you are taking an adequate supply of vit D. Take with K2 for better absorption.
-Lying in the sun once a year will not do the trick.
-Vitamin D forms on your skin, but is water soluable so you are likely to wash it off after an hour on the beach.
+Sadly lying in the sun once a year will not do the trick!
+Vitamin D forms on your skin, but it is water soluble so you are likely to wash it off after an hour on the beach.

-B12 deficiency can lead to low iron which is contributory factor with thinning and loss of hair.
-Another glorious complaint among women.
+B12 deficiency can lead to low iron which is a contributory factor with thinning and loss of hair.
+Another glorious complaint among women!
 Take B12 with a B complex as they work in synergy.

 Taking a B6 supplement may help prevent symptoms caused by low serotonin levels.
 These include loss of energy and general tiredness.
 Beware taking too much B6 because it can lead to loss of feeling in your arms and legs known as peripheral neuropathy.
 This stops immediately after ceasing the B6.
 200mg is considered too much.

 B12 and B6 support cognitive function, which helps you think straight.
 Memory problems and brain fog are common complains during menopause.